payola/Payola/README.md

 Created database contains:

-- an user with login name "admin@payola.cz" and password "payola!"
+- a user with login name "admin@payola.cz" and password "payola!"
 - a public analysis owned by this user
 - two public data sources owned by this user
 - a public ontology customization for [Public contracts](http://opendata.cz/pco/public-contracts.xml) ontology